Darnxd/API-Notes/README.md

 🔐 1.
 What is API Security?

-API Security: Techniques to prevent unauthorized access, abuse, or attacks on APIs.

 ⚠️ 2.
 Why is API Security Important?
 APIs expose critical data and backend systems.